Nexfinity/CakeyBot-Wiki/en/feature/support-tickets.md

 2. Go to "Support Tickets".
 3. Configure your desired settings

+**Panel Name:** Give the panel a custom name (up to 100 characters).
+If left blank, it displays as "Panel #1" wherever the panel is referenced, including the `/setup createticketembed` panel picker.

 **Support Staff Role:** Selecting a support staff role will automatically allow users with the selected role to view/access all support tickets.
 If you do not select a support staff role only Administrators will have access to tickets.

 **Transcript Channel:** Selecting a transcript channel will unlock the ability to save ticket history to the selected channel.
 Which will allow staff to review old closed/deleted tickets.